 If you’re buying a new smartphone today, chances are very good that it will run Google’s Android or Apple’s iOS mobile operating systems.
-These two platforms accounted for more than 99 percent of all new smartphones shipped over the last year, and that rose to 99.7 percent in 2017, according to IDC.
+These two platforms accounted for more than 99 percent of all new smartphones shipped in 2016, and that rose to 99.7 percent last year, according to IDC.
 Microsoft has thrown in the towel with Windows Phone, BlackBerry makes Android devices now, and there are very few other options worth considering.

-Apple has always been at the top end of the market in terms of pricing.
-The iPhone X is taking things to a whole new level with a starting price of $1,000.
+Apple has always been at the top end of the market in terms of pricing, but the iPhone X took things to a whole new level with a starting price of $1,000.
 The iPhone 8 Plus starts from $800 and the iPhone 8 from $700.
-If you don’t want to spend that much, then you can go for the two-year-old iPhone 6S at $450 or the diminutive iPhone SE at $350.
-That’s as cheap as it gets unless you delve into the second-hand market.
+If you don’t want to spend that much, then you can go for the 2-year-old iPhone 6S at $450 or the diminutive iPhone SE at $350.
+That’s as cheap as it gets unless you delve into the secondhand market.

 Let’s start with a look at the numbers.
 This is roughly how many apps you’ll find in the Google Play Store and the Apple App Store: